-The team at Northcote Development and Panuku Development Auckland have been working with the Kaipātiki Local Board, mana whenua and other stakeholders in Northcote to gather a wide range of input for Te Ara Awataha project.
+Panuku Development Auckland and HLC have been working with the Kaipātiki Local Board, mana whenua and other stakeholders in Northcote to gather a wide range of input for the Awataha Greenway Project.

 Valuable insights have emerged from these sessions and are contributing to the ongoing design of the greenway.